 Are you looking to expand the variety of fruits and vegetables you offer your dog?
 Then you picked the right post to read.
-The answer to the question “Can dogs eat nectarines” is a resounding yes!
+The short answer is yes!
+However, there’s a lot more that you need to know.

 Nectarines and peaches are both delicious and nutritious fruits that are high in fiber.
 They are also a good source of vitamins and minerals.
 They contain about 63 calories per serving, and so fit into a healthy diet for most dogs.

 You might want to read: Phenobarbital Side Effects in Dogs

 Here are some of the vitamins and minerals you can expect to find in a serving of nectarines/peaches (as % of daily recommended value):

 - 12% Vitamin C– Good for respiratory problems and to maintain healthy bowels.

 - 9% Vitamin A– Supports liver, lung and kidney health.

 - 8% Niacin- Crucial for overall health and supports gastrointestinal health.

 - 8% Potassium- Required for the functioning of nerves, muscles and enzymes.

 - 10% Dietary Fiber- Assists with digestive health and helps prevent constipation.